 Smart contracts are a set of rules in an electronic format that transfers information and fulfills the contract terms and conditions automatically.
 They work in a decentralized environment without any human interference.
 It removes the barrier between the digital and physical world.

-The critical takeaway here is, this instrument provides an easy, secure way to register and transfer a property.
+The critical takeaway here is, this instrument provides an easy, secure way to register and transfer property.
 To empower the complete cycle of digital real estate transactions, verifiable digital signatures of a land administrator, as well as signatures of buyers or sellers are used for transfer and sale of a property.
-This entire cycle can be successfully managed by a blockchain based registry.
+This entire cycle can be successfully managed by a blockchain-based registry.
 Blockchain thus can become an integral part of land registration dealings and can create a transparent real estate regulatory and compliance framework.
-Every year globally, this can result in savings worth billions of dollars, thus integration of blockchain in real estate services are here to further the growth of this industry in future
+Every year globally, this can result in savings worth billions of dollars, thus integration of blockchain technology in real estate services would eventually speedup the growth of this industry in the near future.

 For example, there is a $100,000 property.
 Tokenization can transform this property into 100,000 tokens.
 Each token represents a 0.0005% share of the underlying asset.
 This token then will be issued on a platform supporting smart contracts so the tokens can be freely bought and sold on different exchanges.
 So when you buy one token you actually buy the 0.0005% of the ownership of the asset.
 When you buy 100,000 tokens then you will own 50% of the asset.